 Generally speaking, lingual braces cost more than traditional metal braces.
 This is especially true for those which are custom-made to fit each tooth.
 In addition to the manufacturing costs, they take longer to adjust at each checkup so you’re paying for more of your dentist’s time during the course of treatment.

 In the UK, traditional braces are available on the NHS to qualifying under-18s and to adults with particularly severe cases requiring orthodontic treatment.
-If you choose a more aesthetically pleasing style of brace, you’ll have to pay the full cost yourself with a private dentist.
+But you won't get lingual braces on the NHS, or any other type that's just an aesthetic choice.

 The British Lingual Orthodontic Society notes a further benefit of lingual appliances: any damage to the teeth is less visible than with traditional braces.
 It's possible for fixed braces to leave some plaque residue or white spots (decalcification) on the teeth due to poor oral hygiene.
 If this does occur while you're wearing braces on the back of your teeth, at least the damage won't be obvious.